 We’re going to New York this weekend!
 Just a tiny sliver of a thought about that makes my insides glow.
 The first trip Mark and I ever took as an item was to that fine city in late September.
-We were visiting a new friend along with our bestest friend, seeing the last Pavement show (probably) ever, staying at a guy’s apartment in Bushwick that had jeans in the freezer and an Opening Ceremony replica of Max’s wolf suit from Where The Wild Things Are hanging in the bedroom (I know, I KNOW!).
+We were seeing the last Pavement show (probably) ever, staying at a guy’s apartment in Bushwick that had jeans in the freezer and a replica of Max’s wolf suit from Where The Wild Things Are hanging in the bedroom.
 I got to eat every and any high-vibe food I could have ever dreamed of.
-We visited the Museum of Natural History, leaned back and said “WHOOOOOAA!!!” every time we entered a room.
-In the LES Whole Foods, I convinced Mark that I knew my shit to the utmost when it comes to building a salad (“It’s like a vegetable sundae!!”)(#shithippiessay).
-Surrounded by awesome at all hours, plenty of cheap wine enjoyed on rooftops and the handsomest dude as my co-adventurer.
-Those are big rays of warm, neon light that shine through my memory.
+We visited the Museum of Natural History, leaned back and said “WHOOOOOAA!!!” every time we entered a room with a different prehistoric skeleton.

 We’ve visited a few times since.
-I always come back crazy-inspired in ways that I didn’t even know were lurking below my standard level of awareness.
-Although our relationship has progressed and changed in ways that are obvious after 3 years, I know we’ll be closer and in tune to each other’s quirks a little bit more come Monday.
-That stuff excites me.
-A cookie sandwich at Babycakes is pretty rad, but understanding my main squeeze just a tiny bit more, through some sneaky travel osmosis energy exchange, is about a million times more thrilling.
+I always come back inspired in ways that I didn’t even know were lurking below my standard level of awareness.
+Although our relationship has progressed and changed in a lot of ways after 3 years, I know we’ll be closer and in tune to each other’s quirks a little bit more come Monday.

-So for all of you hangry peeps (I salute you), I made a healthy snack today.
+I made a healthy snack for you today.
 I love a good granola bar in terms of concept.
 They frequently disappoint in execution.
-Lots of sugar, soy protein isolate, weird things, hard-ass dried fruit, chocolate that doesn’t taste like chocolate if you close your eyes.
+Often too sweet, very hard dried fruit, chocolate that doesn’t taste like chocolate if you close your eyes.
 I had to tackle this project myself.
 Banana bread is this undeniably cozy, early-fall thing to me and I managed to fix some up on the weekend.
-I thought about using that flavour base for a granola bar, relying on the bananas for some sweetness and binding power.
+I thought about using that flavour base for banana bread granola bars, relying on the bananas for some sweetness and binding power.
 It totally worked!
-These are super easy to fix up, I promise.
+These are super easy to fix up.
 I just used whatever nuts and seeds I had around with some pinches of cinnamon and sea salt.
 The chocolate drizzling is very key.
 Also, I incorporated caramel-y brown rice syrup for extra stick-together powers, because you know what good granolas do?
 They stick together :)

 Big hugs to all of you this week. xoxo